Aria-vero-s/enviro/README.md

 ### Solved bugs

-- The wrong answers (or user typos) were sent to the google sheet and thus interfered with the exactitude of the answer compilation.
-The problem was the code 'answers_list.append(answer)' in the else statement.
-The fix was to simply remove that line of code.
+- The user's wrong answers were being appended to the google sheet.
+I had copied my code from the if statement.
+To fix this problem, I simply removed `answers_list.append(answer)` from the else statement.
-- The endMessage() function was returning both "You are the first participant" message and the results.
-The issue was fixed by adding sys.exit()
+- The `endMessage()` function was returning both "You are the first participant!
+Come back later to see more results" and the results.
+The issue was fixed by adding `sys.exit()`
-- the error message ImportError: No module named gspread was fixed by installing gspread again
+- The `error message ImportError: No module named gspread` was fixed by installing gspread again
--
+- The `error TypeError: 'list' object cannot be interpreted as an integer` was fixed by creating a for loop to parse each list item into a new list as integers.

 ## Bugs remaining